-Last time, we spoke extensively about diabetes and metabolic syndrome.
-We spoke about how carrying excess body fat impairs our body’s ability to process blood fats and blood sugars.
+We have written extensively about diabetes and metabolic syndrome.
+We talk often about about how carrying excess body fat impairs our body’s ability to process blood fats and blood sugars.

 There’s also really good evidence and multiple clinical studies that show even borderline elevations in the blood sugar over long periods of time make patients more likely to develop peripheral neuropathy.

 So how does this slight elevation of blood sugar and blood fats or triglycerides cause neuropathy?
 Unfortunately, nobody is 100% sure.
 But there are several good theories.

 The most likely explanation is that excess amounts of circulating fats and sugar interfere with your delicate nerves’ ability to take in critical nutrients, including oxygen.

 Over a long period time, these can eventually manifest as the tingling, numbness, and burning so commonly found in peripheral neuropathy.

 Because it is a well-known fact that patients with metabolic syndrome can likely develop a number of diseases, including heart disease and high blood pressure–as well as peripheral neuropathy—it is critical to attempt to reverse the changes wherever possible.

 If frank diabetes develops, it is necessary to treat it as aggressively as possible with minimal side effects.
 We do know that aggressive treatment of both metabolic syndrome and diabetes can lessen the progression and the severity of one of the most common forms of peripheral neuropathy.
 But what happens if you’ve done all the right things and your neuropathy persists?